berryblast/clean/README.md

 - **dashboard**: Deploy kubernetes dashboard as well as grafana and influxdb.
 To access grafana point your browser to the url reported by `microk8s.kubectl cluster-info`.
 - **storage**: Create a default storage class.
 This storage class makes use of the hostpath-provisioner pointing to a directory on the host.
 Persistent volumes are created under `${SNAP_COMMON}/default-storage`.
 Upon disabling this addon you will be asked if you want to delete the persistent volumes created.
 - **ingress**: Create an ingress controller.
+- **istio**: Deploy the core Istio services.
+You can use the `microk8s.istioctl` command to mange your deployments.

 ### Stopping and Restarting microk8s